Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/01/experimenting-with-antigravity.md

 Antigravity found the `cspell.json` file and added "agentic" to the list of words to ignore.
 It also put it in the correct place alphabetically.

+## Parallelism rather than productivity

+One observation I'd make is that working on small-scale tasks were not faster than I could do myself.
+Instead, I didn't need to sweat the small stuff.
+Put it this way, I didn't need to open the file tree, find the right file, scroll around, find the bit I wanted, and make the change.
+Antigravity did all of that for me.

+In many cases, Antigravity was slower (I could have completed the moving events task faster), but effortless.

+Mr Crosby definitely influenced my thinking.
+Whenever we used calculators in class, he drilled us to estimate the answer before we hit the `=` button.
+That way, we'd know if we'd keyed a number badly as the answer wouldn't be close to our estimated one.
+So, I thought about what change I'd make so I was prepared to review the changes and react with surprise if it did something I hadn't anticipated.